scrive/nix-workshop/code/06-infrastructure/02-caching-haskell.md

 who just want to get their Nix builds cached.

 Nix and Cachix may need to implement additional features to help make caching easier, and to protect sensitive data.
+For example, Cachix may add a command line option to exclude paths matching specific pattern to never be pushed.